Financial-Times/n-test/README.md

 *Running locally:*

-Ngrox will need to be installed and running on the test app's port (e.g. `./ngrok http 3002`).
+Ngrok will need to be installed and running on the test app's port (e.g. `./ngrok http 3002`).
 Tests will then need to use TEST_URL variable to specify the ngrok URL when starting the service, e.g. `make smoke TEST_URL=your_ngrok_url`.
 The local `next-router` needs to be running, as it will be used to proxy the test URL.

 *Options:* `premium`, `standard`, `expired`.